syncfusion-content/blazor-docs/blazor/chart/chart-sorting.md

 # Sorting in Blazor Charts Component

 Sorting enables you to sort data in the **Ascending** or **Descending** order.
-To sort the chart based on the X-axis value, set 'X' to the 'PropertyName' property.
+To sort the chart based on the Y-axis value, set 'Y' to the [PropertyName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSorting.html#Syncfusion_Blazor_Charts_ChartSorting_PropertyName) property.

-## Enable sorting

 The chart can be Sorted in Three different ways.